Infineon/optiga-tpm/README.md

 ## Tools

-1. [Infineon Embedded Linux TPM Toolbox 2 for TPM 2.0](https://github.com/Infineon/eltt2) for a quick TPM startup
+1. [ELTT2 - Infineon Embedded Linux TPM Toolbox 2 for TPM 2.0](https://github.com/Infineon/eltt2) for a quick TPM startup
     - Can be compiled on Linux, other OS, and embedded platforms
     - Startup tool with basic functions